TanneruPooja/II-IT-B-LAB/DS Lab/Binary search without recursion/README.md

 1.first,search element(16) is compared with middle element. middle = (low+ high)/2
   middle =15
+2.now, 16> middle(15)so we take the right half array (i.e,16,21,31,67,98)
+3.again,search element (16) is compared with the middle element(31)
+4.now,16< middle(31) so we take the left half array(i.e,16,21)
+5.now the search element and middle element are same.
+6.so the result is element found at index '6'.

+key element to be search:7
+1.first,search element (7)is compared with middle element. middle = low+high/2
+ middle = 15
+2.now,7 < 15 so, we take the left half array(i.e,4,7,9,11)
+3.again search element is compared with the middle element(7) 4.Both are matched.
+5.Hence,element is found at the position '2'.

+key element to be search:67
-2.Both are not matching and 16 is greater than 15.so we search only in the right subarray(i.e 16,21,31,67,98) 3.search element is compared with the middle element.they are not matching.and 16 is smaller than 31.so we search only in the left subarray.
+1.first search element (67) is compared with the middle element(15) 2.67 is greater than the middle element(15).so we take the right half array.
-4.search is compared with the middle element .hence both are matching.
+3.again,search element is comapared with the middle element(31) 4.search element and middle element are not matched.
+5.67 > 31 so we take right sub array(i.e,67,98).
+6.now 67 is compared with the middle element(67)
+7.both are matched.
-5.so the result is element is found at index '6'.
+8.Hence the element found at the position '9'.